 - Phase 1 - U-Link (Available now) - U-Link will cover the Capitol Hill and University of Washington stations, and all of the tunnels between them, as well as tunnels from Capitol Hill and Convention Place;

-- Phase 2 - Downtown Tunnel (Early 2017) - Coverage in the Downtown Seattle Transit Tunnel (DSTT) include cell service in the tunnels and at all stations from Westlake Station to International District Station;
+- Phase 2 - Downtown Tunnel (Began March 2017) - Coverage in the Downtown Seattle Transit Tunnel (DSTT) include cell service in the tunnels and at all stations from Westlake Station to International District Station;

 - Phase 3 Beacon Hill (Late 2017) - The project will round out with the Beacon Hill station, to be completed in late 2017.
 Beacon Hill will cover the Beacon Hill station as well as all the tunnel traffic leading in and out of it.